 Figure 2.2.
-Laquière's backtracking algorithm for the n-queens problem.
+Gauss and Laquière's backtracking algorithm for the n queens problem.

-The execution of PLACEQUEENS can be illustrated using a recursion tree.
-Each node in this tree corresponds to recursive subproblem, and thus to a legal partial solution; in particular, the root corresponds to the empty board (with r = 0).
+(with r = 0).
 Edges in the recursion tree correspond to recursive calls.
 Leaves correspond to partial solutions that cannot be further extended, either because there is already a queen on every row, or because every position in the next empty row is attacked by an existing queen.
 The backtracking search for complete solutions is equivalent to a depth-first search of this tree.

 Figure 2.3.
-The complete recursion tree of Laquière's algorithm for the 4 queens problem.
+The complete recursion tree of Gauss and Laquière's algorithm for the 4 queens problem.